GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 > that thou wert born, that thou mightest enjoy pleasure?

-We learn that even Marcus Aurelius, leader of the Roman empire, had trouble getting out of bed every morning.
+We learn that even Marcus Aurelius, leader of the Roman empire, had trouble getting out of bed in the morning.
 Questioning his purpose and why he would struggle to cast off his blanket.
 He contends that it is his nature to work, and that failure to work in the morning is a failure to retain integrity (self alignment with his own nature).

-Often when I am procrastinating an assignment, or hesitant to get out of bed, the motivation I need to here is not that my day will be easy, but that it will be truly difficult but I must complete it anyway.
+Often when I am procrastinating an assignment, or hesitant to get out of bed, the motivation I need to here is not that my day will be easy, but that it will be truly difficult and I must complete it anyway.
 That day I woke up wet and weary on my Wilderness Orientation, what got me out of bed was knowing that in order to end the trip, I needed to get up and get going.

 ### Lessons from Modernity: Positive Existentialism

-Although both my parents believed in God and had been raised as Baptist and Catholic respectively, I was not raised in a religious tradtion.
+Although both my parents believed in God and had been raised as Baptist and Catholic respectively, I was not raised in a religious tradition.
 I had never had that proclivity for existential crises that many others struggle with when faced with a lack of objective meaning in their lives.
 I knew that I would die, but I have always been agnostic, unsure of what lays beyond, preferring to act as ethically as I can and roll the cosmic dice.

-I was lucky that in my senior year, before I had really drilled down on any existential dread, I was exposed to Eastern and Western philosophical traditions in respective classes.
+I was lucky that in my senior year, before I had really doubled down on any existential dread, I was exposed to Eastern and Western philosophical traditions in respective classes.
 These classes were offered within the same semester, both taught by the same teacher, Mark Clark (who was also one heck of